dmlc/gluon-nlp/docs/how_to/contribute.rst

 Latest documentation can be found `here <http://gluon-nlp.mxnet.io/master/index.html>`__.

-Gluon NLP toolkit has been developed by community members.
+GluonNLP toolkit has been developed by community members.
 Everyone is more than welcome to contribute.
 It is a way to make the project better and more accessible to more users.